-- If a change of care co-ordinator is necessary, either within the team or across teams, the current care co-ordinator can only relinquish responsibility through a CPA review (which can be at the service user's request). - Once a new care co-ordinator has been identified, all information relating to the CPA care plan will be made available and a review date agreed. - The date of transfer and the change of care co-ordinator must be entered onto the clinical IT System CareBase. - At the handover CPA review, the service user's care plan needs to be updated and re-issued to the service user. - Any disputes as to who the care co-ordinator is must be resolved in the first instance by team managers.
-Failing a satisfactory resolution, service managers must intervene and resolve regarding appointing a care co-ordinator.
+- 7.5 The allocation of the care co-ordinator should take account of: - the service user's mental health and social care needs; - the wishes of the service user/carer; - the particular skills of the health or social care professional (HCP) involved; - the workloads of the team members-consideration should be given not only to number of clients but complexity of cases; - availability/accessibility of team member. - 7.6 Where a service user receives more than one service and delivery of these services is shared with another service (eg the service user is seeing a CPN and attending the drug and alcohol team), the role of care co-ordinator will be undertaken by the most appropriate worker within the mental health team or the drug and alcohol team, dependent upon the service user's needs. - 7.7 Due to the complexity of certain client groups and the co morbidity of their illness (eg those being seen being seen by the eating disorders nurse), such service users should always be joint worked with the CMHT.
+For those seen within the drug and alcohol service, please refer to the Dual Diagnosis Pathway. - 7.8 If a change of care co-ordinator is necessary, either within the existing team or to another team within the Trust, the current care co-ordinator can only relinquish responsibility through a CPA review (which can be at the service user's request) and the following process must be followed: - Once a new care co-ordinator has been identified, all information relating to the CPA care plan will be made available and a review date agreed. - The date of transfer and the change of care co-ordinator must be entered onto the clinical IT System CareBase ensuring all involved are aware of this. - At the handover CPA review, the service user's care plan needs to be updated and re-issued to the service user. - When a service user moves to a different area within NEMHPT and thus requires a change of care co-ordinator, this should take place within one month. - Any disputes as to who the care co-ordinator is must be resolved in the first instance by team managers.
+Failing a satisfactory resolution, the operational Associate Directors must intervene and resolve regarding appointing a care co-ordinator.